Best Thermal Scopes for Coyote Hunting

 Updated

-If you want to put down a lot of coyotes, you have to do it at night.
+If you want to put down a lot of coyotes, chances are you’ll have to do it at night.
 To do that, you need the best thermal scope you can get.
 It is not uncommon to put shots on coyotes at over 100 yards, so a good thermal scope is a must if you want to make consistent shots.

 In this article, we will go over everything you need to know about thermal scopes and show you a few of our favorite products.